 Movement always fascinated me.
-I got caught by the subject ‘animation’ at university, and since then I have been experimenting with different techniques and processes in my work.
-At the beginning my interest was more formal, the aesthetic to see a painting in movement, or to give ‘time’ dimension to the narrative of an artwork.
+I got caught by the subject ‘of animation’ at university, and since then, I have been experimenting with different techniques and processes in my work.
+In the beginning, my interest was more formal, the aesthetic to see a painting in movement, or to give ‘time’ dimension to the narrative of an artwork.

-Later, during my Master at the Royal College of Art in London, the question that arose was: ‘What makes us move?’
-‘Why we move the way we do?’…, and I did my master’s dissertation about the topic ‘Social Choreography’, with the main interest in our daily gestures, because even if these everyday actions are a minimum expression of ourselves they can define identities and culture.
+Later, during my Master’s at the Royal College of Art in London, the question that arose was: ‘What makes us move?’
+‘Why we move the way we do?’, and I did my master’s dissertation about the topic ‘Social Choreography’, with the main interest in our daily gestures because even if these everyday actions are a minimum expression of ourselves, they can define identities and culture.

-How the different disciplines/formats you use in your work help translate your research into movement?
+How do the different disciplines/formats you use in your work help translate your research into movement?

-It is not the same to represent certain movement on a canvas, or with a sculpture that occupies another kind of space when it is exhibited, it has a presence and a dialogue that are more active with the audience.
+It is not the same to represent certain movements on a canvas or with a sculpture that occupies another kind of space when it is exhibited.
+It has a presence and a dialogue that are more active with the audience.

-Recently, for example, I read about Joan Miró (that is one of my artistic fathers), and in his writing, he described how an immobile object was for him the image of the infinite movement.
-I find rapturing to discover other solutions of points of views for the same question.
+Recently, for example, I read about Joan Miró (that is one of my artistic fathers), and in his writing, he described how an immobile object was for him the image of infinite movement.
+I find capturing to discover other solutions or points of view for the same question.